learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ## Completing the `fit` Method

 Recall that when "fitting" a KNN classifier, all you're really doing is storing the points and their corresponding labels.
-There's no actual "fitting" involved here, since all you can do is store the data so that you can use it to calculate the nearest nighbors when the `predict` method is called.
+There's no actual "fitting" involved here, since all you can do is store the data so that you can use it to calculate the nearest neighbors when the `predict` method is called.

 The inputs for this function should be: